RebelliousX/msx-picoverse-public/docs/msx-picoverse-2040-multirom-tool-manual.en-US.md

 If you want to use Nextor with your PicoVerse 2040 cartridge you need to run the tool with the `-s1` or `-s2` option to include the embedded Nextor ROM in the image.
 The `-s1` option includes the standard Nextor ROM without memory mapper support, while `-s2` includes a Nextor ROM with +240 KB memory mapper support.
 The embedded Nextor ROM will be the single firmwware loaded at boot, and the MultiROM menu will not be available.
 You can then use SofaRun to load ROMs and DSKs from the Pico's USB mass storage.

-**Important Note:** To use a USB thumdrive you may need a OTG adapter or cable.
+> **Note:** To use a USB thumdrive you may need a OTG adapter or cable.
 That can be used to convert the USB-C port to a standard USB-A female port.

+> **Note:** The `-n` option includes an experimental embedded Nextor ROM that works on specific MSX2 models.
+This version uses a different communication method (IO port based) and may not work on all systems.

 ## Command-line usage